 Frequently Asked Questions

-Should I Do DB Pullover on a Bench or a Floor Pull Over?
+Should I Do Dumbbell Pullover on a Bench or a Floor Pull Over?

 Again, this comes down to personal preference.
 However, the bench may allow for more comfort from thicker padding, as well as offer alternatives by being able to adjust the incline and allowing for more range of motion.

-The dumbbell pullover muscles worked include a focus on the pecs, with additional targeting of the lats, posterior delts, triceps, and teres major located on the shoulder blades.
+The dumbbell pullover targets the pecs primarily, while also engaging the lats, posterior delts, triceps, and teres major muscles around the shoulder blades.

-Are DB Pullover Alternatives Bad for Your Shoulders?
+Are the Alternatives of Dumbbell Pullover Bad for Your Shoulders?

 Is a Dumbbell Pullover a Push or Pull Exercise?